 Family road trips are one of the best ways to see the world.
 When you fly, imagine all of the things you miss.
 Yes, you’ll get to your destination faster, but in our opinion, there’s nothing like a family road trip.
-We’ve done Chicago to New Orleans and Destin, Florida, and a scenic journey from Greenville to Asheville.
-When planning this latest trip from the Windy City to Midway, Utah, we knew we wanted to experience the American West.
-That included The Badlands, Mount Rushmore, Crazy Horse Memorial, and Yellowstone, before reaching our final destination of Midway, Utah (the Zermatt, Switzerland of the U.S.).
+We’ve done the Chicago to New Orleans and Destin, Florida road trip, and a scenic journey from Greenville to Asheville.
+When planning this latest road trip from Chicago to Midway, Utah, we knew we wanted to experience the American West.
+We made popular stops including the Badlands, Mount Rushmore, Crazy Horse Memorial, and Yellowstone before reaching our final destination of Midway, Utah (the Zermatt, Switzerland of the U.S.).
 Here’s a look at our trip and every stop in between.

 Sioux Falls, South Dakota

 We made it to our first stop in Sioux Falls, South Dakota, in just under nine hours from Chicago.
 Sioux Falls feature more than 70 parks, so finding a little nature, and a place to decompress is easy.
 Check out the waterfalls on Big Sioux River, north of downtown or another noteworthy park such as Terrace Park, McKennan Park, Sherman Park, and Yankton Park Trail.

 After a relaxing night in Sioux Falls, we were ready for our two nights in the Badlands National Park in South Dakota.
 The drive can be made in under four hours, giving you ample time to explore on day one.
 There are several nearby camping sites near the Badlands and we stayed at Badlands Interior Motel and Campground.